ROUTINE CLEANINGS AT GLEN COVE DENTIST

 - Gross debridement.
 People who haven’t been to the dentist in over a year, or who have extensive plaque buildup, can benefit from a gross debridement.
 It’s similar to a typical prophylaxis, but it may take longer.
 The main purpose of debridement is to determine if there are any issues that weren’t initially diagnosed before the dental cleaning.

 - Scaling and root planing.
-Also known as a deep dental cleaning, scaling and root planing reaches deep beneath your gum line to flush out bacteria and hardened tartar or calculus around your teeth roots.
+Also known as a deep dental cleaning, scaling and root planing reaches deep beneath your gum line to flush out bacteria and hardened tartar (calculus) around your tooth roots.
 Dentists reserve this procedure for those with mild to moderate periodontitis or gum disease.
 People who undergo scaling and root planing must receive local anesthesia to numb their gums during the procedure.

 Treatments commonly performed during a dental cleaning include: